GeoTecINIT/BackgroundSensors/README.md

 ## Requirements
 The library has the following requirements:

-- A device running Android 7.0 (API level 24) or superior.
+- A device running Android 7.0 (API level 24) or higher.
 - _(Optional)_ For apps targeting an API level 31 or higher and willing to collect data from the sensors at a sampling rate higher than 200Hz, the following permission must be added: